-Vambo’s swaggering and powerful self-titled debut gets the deluxe treatment when it is re-released on Friday 6th November as “Vambo Deluxe” - featuring five bonus tracks.
-The single “Fast Car” is released on Friday 2nd October and is available to pre-save HERE.
+Vambo’s swaggering and powerful self-titled debut recently received the deluxe treatment when it was re-released on Friday 6th November as “Vambo Deluxe” featuring five bonus tracks.
+The second single “We’re Not The Same” is released on Friday 4th December and is available to pre-save HERE.
+The album, released by Goliath Records is available HERE.

 With the addition of their four scintillating new tracks and an exuberant and relentless rendition of one of rock’s great classics, their imaginative artistic style is entirely and unmistakably in the present.
 Their ability to travel from mighty Purple-esq power to the sheer beauty of an acoustic version of ‘’Dancing with the Devil’’ - one of their own power ballads, is outstanding.
 Vambo have a style and quality that keeps us guessing as to what they’ll come up with next.
 From this offering, it’s plainly evident that they live without fear in their musical outlook, never shying away from the challenge, providing us with an array of surprises which is both unexpected and refreshing.